What do Alzheimer’s disease and LSD have in common?

 - An association between the rs6314 A allele and susceptibility towards food reinforcement.[ref]

 - A study found those with the A/A or A/G genotypes may not improve as much on olanzapine (an antipsychotic).[ref]

 The MAOA gene encodes the monoamine oxidase enzyme, which breaks down serotonin, tyramine, dopamine, epinephrine, and norepinephrine.
 In conjunction with certain psychedelics such as ayahuasca, substances inhibiting MAO-A are often consumed.
 Additionally, some mushrooms containing psilocybin also contain natural MAO-A inhibitors.

-(Read about the cheese effect – genes involved in breaking down tyramine)
+Related article: The cheese effect – genes involved in breaking down tyramine

 If you want to know more about your genetic risk of Alzheimer’s disease, you can check your APOE type.

 Please note that I’m not advocating that you microdose LSD, psilocybin, or do anything illegal.
 The information on the research studies is presented for informational purposes, and it truly is preliminary.

 A lot more research needs to be done on this topic before psychedelics can be used for Alzheimer’s, but how exciting to see this avenue of research being pursued.
 John’s Hopkins University is currently conducting clinical trials using psilocybin in Alzheimer’s patients.[ref]

 So what can you do to alter serotonin and the serotonin 2A receptors in the brain if you live in a place where psychedelics are illegal?